marwahaha/Text-Adventure-in-the-Making/README.md

 4) Player class added, can now select what character to play as in the Game class
 5) Monster class added with basic mobs
 6) Level Up added
-7) Character classes created, specified abilties and stats
+7) Character classes created, specified abilities and stats
 8) Combat system added
 9) Potions added, polished up parts of game
 10) Shop added (probably with bugs)